vikrampawar/stories/pages/AtThePark.md

 'Whaaat !!??...
 What do you mean help, what help?'.
 One could sense a bit of irriation in his voice.
 Here he was trying to woo his beloved - one would imagine, as in the present case, it looks quite untenable proposition -  and this little blot on the landscape coming in his way putting spanner in the works.

 'Sir, I noticed you were having trouble calling mam.
 I've been watching you for a while and guessed that you were going to pick up more grass before calling mam.
 I thought I'll speed up the process and also save some grass, I was getting drowned in it.
-I don't think you'd like facing the park keeper after what you've done.'
+I don't think you'd like facing the park keeper after what you've done.', looking the mass of grass from which he emerged.

 At which point, lot of questions flitted through Takkarram's mind fighting for attention, and in a separate region of his brain, even several emotions were in a stuggle of their own to bubble up on top.